Broche Ballet Class Level Explanation

 How do you point your foot?

 These classes begin on a set date so that all dancers receive information about the basics at the same exact time.
-Once a class is on week 3, new dancers may no longer register for this class without a preview lesson to check level and ensure that the dancer will not be too far behind the other dancers.
+Once a class is in progress, new dancers may no longer register for this class without a preview lesson to check level and ensure that the dancer will not be too far behind the other dancers.
 This ensures that the dancers in the class won’t step backwards for new dancers, and that new dancers feel comfortable starting from the beginning.

 If you have ever done ballet before for any longer period of time than 6 months to 1 year (under age 8 doesn’t count), then this is possible not the correct level for you.
 Come in for a free preview lesson to find out what the best place for you is.